Hey there,

 Reach to your knees,

-Catch the back of them and gently support your legs as you bend your knees.
+And gently support your legs as you bend your knees again.

-Slide off of any props,
+Slide off of any props.

 Lean back into your hands,

-Just a little movement to reset the spine,
+Just a little movement to reset the spine.

 Allow your knees to fall side to side.